Cincinnati Reckless Driving Attorney

-In addition to jail time and fines, a reckless driving / operation conviction also entails accumulating four points on your Ohio driving record.
+In addition to jail time and fines, a reckless driving / reckless operation conviction also puts four points on your Ohio driving record.
 If you accumulate 12 or more points on your driving record, your driver’s license will be suspended.

 Why Get a Lawyer for Reckless Driving Charges

 When it comes to traffic offenses, it can be tempting to either accept your fate and plead guilty or attempt to handle the matter alone.
 However, a reckless driving conviction on your record is much more severe than a regular speeding ticket.
 And the negative impact on your license and insurance rates can be enough on their own to support the decision to work with a lawyer.

 In addition, you won’t know all the nuances of traffic court and the alternatives available to you when charged with reckless driving.
 A lesser traffic offense may apply to your case, or a safe driving diversion class may keep points off your license.
 These are just a few ways an experienced defense lawyer can improve your circumstances when charged with reckless driving in Cincinnati.

 Reckless Driving Defenses

 While every case is different, with an attorney’s help, there may be any number of ways to challenge and defend against a reckless operation of a vehicle charge.
 The most common defenses in reckless driving cases are:

 - The defendant was not physically driving the vehicle